Without an effective ecommerce sales funnel, you’re losing money.

 What is an Ecommerce Sales Funnel?

-A sales funnel is the path a potential customer journey through to become a customer and a brand ambassador.
+A sales funnel is the path a potential customer journeys through to become a customer and a brand ambassador.

 Neglecting buzzwords and content marketing jargon, a sales funnel is simply creating an easy buying process for your customers.
 At the same time guiding them through the purchasing process.

-Pre-designing the path, adding follow-up automation, driving traffic, and every other marketing tactics are to simplify the buying process for your potential customers.
+Pre-designing the path, adding follow-up automation, driving traffic, and using other marketing tactics to simplify the buying process for your potential customers.

-The secret to recurring customers and sales is simplifying the process and providing an excellent customer experience to them.
+The secret to recurring customers and sales is simplifying the process and providing them with an excellent customer experience.

-Most ecommerce stores have a sales funnel but it’s a broken funnel.
-Hard to find an ecommerce store or online business without some of the elements of a sales funnel.
+Most ecommerce stores have a sales funnel, but it’s a broken funnel.
+Hard to find an ecommerce store or online business without some of the elements of a typical ecommerce sales funnel.

 Here are some of the elements of an ecommerce conversion funnel: